securesecrets/stkd-SCRT_Constitution/Constitution.md

 - A 1% fee is charged for minting stkd-SCRT from SCRT deposits.
 - A 1% fee is charged for withdrawing stkd-SCRT to convert back to SCRT.
 - The stdk-SCRT validator set is NOT the collector of fees.
-- These fees are collected by the Shade DAO.
+- These fees are collected by the ShadeDAO.
-- The Shade DAO will control changes to the fee rate.
+- The ShadeDAO will control changes to the fee rate.
+No changes shall be made to the fees until the ShadeDAO has full control as administrator of the stkd-SCRT contract.

 ## Constitution Amendment Process
-- The Shade DAO governance will control how amendments are made to this constitution.
+- The ShadeDAO governance will control how amendments are made to this constitution.
 - While Shade Protocol governance is still in development, the change process will be owned by the same community members that review the validator set as described in the Validator Change Process section above.

 ## Constitution Amendment History